 [In response to a headline ‘Do Black Lives Matter?’] ‘no they do not as they breed faster than they are wasted.’

-[Note: These are real statements found in the reader comments of three separate news stories.]
+I did not make these up.
+These are real statements found in the reader comments of three separate news stories.

 When was the last time you heard someone say something so racist out loud, let alone to the face of the person they were talking about?
 Probably in the 18th century.
 Or never.